Scrying

+Methods of scrying often include self-induced trances, using media like crystal balls or even modern technology like smartphones.
+Practitioners enter a focused state that reduces mental clutter, enabling the emergence of visual images.
+These initial images, however trivial, are amplified during the trance.
+Some scryers report that they hear their voice affirming what they see, creating a mental feedback loop.

+Throughout history, various traditions and cultures have practiced scrying as a means of revealing the past, present, or future.
+The practice involves diverse media, from reflective surfaces to shimmering mirages, and is often accompanied by rituals inducing altered states of consciousness.
+Despite its popularity in occult circles and its portrayal in media, scrying lacks empirical support and has been met with skepticism from the scientific community.

 Definitions and terminology

 There is no definitive distinction between scrying and other aids to clairvoyance, augury, or divination, but roughly speaking, scrying depends on impressions of visions in the medium of choice.
 Ideally in this respect it differs from augury, which relies on interpretations of objectively observable objects or events (such as flight of birds); from divination, which depends on standardized processes or rituals; from oneiromancy, which depends on the interpretation of dreams; from the physiological effects of psychoactive drugs; and from clairvoyance, which notionally does not depend on objective sensory stimuli.
 Clairvoyance in other words, is regarded as amounting in essence to extrasensory perception.

 Scrying is neither a single, clearly defined, nor formal discipline and there is no uniformity in the procedures, which repeatedly and independently have been reinvented or elaborated in many ages and regions.
-Furthermore, practitioners and authors coin terminology so arbitrarily, and often artificially, that no one system of nomenclature can be taken as authoritative and definitive.
+Furthermore, practitioners and writers coin terminology so arbitrarily, and often artificially, that no one system of nomenclature can be taken as authoritative and definitive.
 Commonly terms in use are Latinisations or Hellenisations of descriptions of the media or activities.
 Examples of names coined for crystal gazing include 'crystallomancy', 'spheromancy', and 'catoptromancy'.
 As an example of the looseness of such terms, catoptromancy should refer more specifically to scrying by use of mirrors or other reflective objects rather than by crystal gazing.
 Other names that have been coined for the use of various scrying media include anthracomancy for glowing coals, turifumy for scrying into smoke, and hydromancy for scrying into water.
 There is no clear limit to the coining and application of such terms and media.

 Scrying has been practiced in many cultures in the belief that it can reveal the past, present, or future.
 Some practitioners assert that visions that come when one stares into the media are from the subconscious or imagination, while others say that they come from gods, spirits, devils, or the psychic mind, depending on the culture and practice.
 There is neither any systematic body of empirical support for any such views in general however, nor for their respective rival merits; individual preferences in such matters are arbitrary.